m-h-narang/FastSpeech2/README.md

 # FastSpeech2 on Hábrók — French Speech Synthesis

 This project implements and customizes the open-source [FastSpeech2](https://github.com/ming024/FastSpeech2) model on the Hábrók cluster.
-It is part of the Speech Synthesis 2 Final Project in the Voice Technology MSc.
-2024–2025.
+2024–2025

 ## Original Repository